 Wearing a white tracksuit, the American singer and Billboard music sensation stood in front of a packed stadium and found a way to bring the entire nation together at a time of unease and uncertainty before the Buffalo Bills and New York Giants played on football’s biggest stage.

-Later, everyone learned Houston’s rendition of the national anthem had been pre-recorded and was not a live performance.
+Later, everyone learned Houston’s rendition of the national anthem, with the help of music arranger and conductor John Clayton, had been pre-recorded and was not a live performance.
 Honestly, it didn’t matter.
 Houston’s performance was legendary, every high note was flawless, and it received rave reviews.
 Rolling Stone still calls it the gold standard to this day.

 “There’s no way to rehearse the sound of the crowd … coming at you,” music producer Rickey Minor said.
 “You don’t know where the first note begins.”